 In fall, 2015, Professor Christen Madrazo introduced her creative nonfiction workshop students to several popular storytelling platforms with the following caveat: the genre was sorely missing the voices and stories of our city's vastly diverse young people.
 "Let's fill that gap!" she said.
 While she’d secretly hoped that they'd be as excited as she was to archive their truths and better represent whole bodies of people’s lived experiences, she never imagined they’d take it this far!
 Though the project is largely student-produced, Madrazo directs production and handles the story text editing process with each writer; helps to arrange collectively-curated story selections for episodes; and operates as the in-studio director for all story and interview raw recording sessions.
 In the past several semesters, she's expanded the podcast work to other nonfiction courses (including a self-designed "Travel Writing: Storytelling in Tanzania" workshop course she taught on-location) as well as in her Research Writing courses, in which her students now practice developing research inquiries based on contemporary social issues reflected in real life stories.
-Her work on Life Out Loud recently led, in part, to her winning the 2016 John Jay College Distinguished Teaching Award and the 2017 Service to Students Award.
-When not in the recording studio or in a writing workshop, Christen can be found directing John Jay’s award-winningWriting Program; curating a live travel storytelling series; or facilitating storytelling workshops around the world with DAT, an international service arts organization with whom she has designed and implemented storytelling workshops in more than 32 communities on four continents.
-Her own original work has been shared at the Renegade Reading Series, Projective Spaces, New World Stages, and in The New York Times, Brevity and The Shakespeare Bulletin.
+Her work on Life Out Loud recently led, in part, to her winning both the 2016 and 2024 John Jay College Distinguished Teaching Award and the 2017 Service to Students Award.
+When not in the recording studio or in a writing workshop, Christen can be found directing John Jay’s award-winning First-Year Writing Program; curating a live travel storytelling series; or facilitating storytelling workshops around the world with DAT, an international service arts organization with whom she has designed and implemented storytelling workshops in more than 32 communities on four continents.
+Her own original work has been shared at the Renegade Reading Series, Projective Spaces, New World Stages, and in Brevity, The Shakespeare Bulletin, andThe New York Times.

 Digital Art Director: